ibm-cloud-docs/openwhisk/openwhisk_cloudant.md

 ## Using an action sequence and a change trigger to process a document from a Cloudant database
 {: #openwhisk_catalog_cloudant_read_change notoc}

-You can use an action sequence in a rule to fetch and process the document associated with a Cloudant change event.
+You can use an action sequence in a rule to fetch and process the document that is associated with a Cloudant change event.

-Here is a sample code of an action that handles a document:
+Sample code of an action that handles a document:
 ```javascript
 function main(doc){
   return { "isWalter:" : doc.name === "Walter White"};